 OACB provides members with a wealth of useful information on a wide variety of topics affecting the operations of county boards.
-The majority of this information is delivered via email through one of the association’s several e-publications, which include the following:
+The majority of this information is delivered via email through one of the association’s several e-publications, which include the Insider, PolicyBrief, Community Connections, and Good Life Reflections.
+To learn more about OACB's publications, click here.

 Now more than ever, county boards must maintain positive working relationships with reporters and other media professionals in order to build awareness of the many services and supports offered in their communities.
 OACB staff members are available to help make connections, offer strategic guidance, and pitch stories to local newspapers, radio stations, and TV broadcasters to help members tell the public about their mission.